wbaldoumas/atrea-policyengine/README.md

 * It doesn't follow the [Single-Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 * It is hard to unit test all possible branches for this input policy.

-This can be refactored into a cleaner implementation by essentially breaking down each of the `if` blocks above into separate input policies:
+This can be refactored into a cleaner implementation by breaking down each of the checks above into separate input policies:

 ```cs
 public class IsNotYetTranslated : IInputPolicy<TranslatableItem>